Charlotte Johnson Baker

-Dr. Charlotte Johnson Baker (March 30, 1855 – October 31, 1937) was an American physician who was the first woman to practice medicine in San Diego, California.
+Charlotte Johnson Baker (March 30, 1855 – October 31, 1937) was an American physician who was the first woman to practice medicine in San Diego, California.
 She practiced obstetrics and gynecology at St. Joseph's Hospital, where her husband, Fred Baker, MD, was a general practitioner.
 The Bakers were the first husband-and-wife physicians in San Diego.

 Early life and education

 Baker was born Charlotte Le Breton Johnson in Newburyport, Massachusetts on March 30, 1855.
 She graduated from Newburyport High School in 1872, and spent a year teaching before enrolling in Vassar College in 1873.
 During this time, she was an instructor in gymnastics.

 Baker earned a Bachelor of Arts degree from Vassar in 1877.
 In the fall of 1879, she enrolled in medical school at the University of Michigan.
 She earned her Doctor of Medicine in 1881.

 Medical Career

 After earning her doctorate, Baker returned home to Newburyport and married Dr. Frederick "Fred" Baker (January 29, 1854 – May 16, 1938) on March 30, 1882.
 The same year, the couple moved to Akron, Ohio, where they practiced medicine, before moving to Socorro, New Mexico, where their two children, Mary Caroline, and Robert Henry, were born.

 In January 1888, the family moved to San Diego, California, where Baker and her husband became successful physicians, settling in Roseville in the Point Loma area.
 Also in 1888, Baker earned a Master of Arts from Vassar College for her special work in optics and ophthalmology done after graduation.
 She was the first woman elected president of the San Diego County Medical Society.